-Promote these stories on your website, your company social pages but also share on your personal LinkedIn professional network.
+Promote these stories on your website, your company’s social pages but also share them on your personal LinkedIn professional network.
 People trust and value personally endorsed content more than the “company line”.

 5. The Landscape for jobs requirements from candidates is forever changing.

 Training and Development.
-The best way to tie in your employees is to hold regular career reviews and pay and support them through their qualification and career progression within the company.
+The best way to tie in your employees is to hold regular career reviews and pay and support them through their qualifications and career progression within the company.

 6. Choose a Recruitment Business partner to help promote your Company